Ore Mountains: Economy

 The German part of the Ore Mountains is one of the major business locations in Saxony.
 The region has a high density of industrial operations.
 Since 2000, the number of industrial workers has risen against the Germany-wide trend by about 20 percent.
 Typical of the Ore Mountains are mainly small, often owner-managed, businesses.

 The economic strengths of the Ore Mountains are mainly in manufacturing.
 63 percent of the industrial workforce is employed in the metalworking and electrical industry.

 Only of minor importance is the formerly dominant textile and clothing industry (5 percent of industrial net product) and the food industry.
 The newly established chemical, leather and plastic industries and the industries traditionally based in the Ore Mountains-based – wood, paper, furniture, glass and ceramics works – each contribute about 14 percent of regional net product.

 Mining, the essential historical basis of industrial development in the Ore Mountains, currently plays only a minor economic role on the Saxon side of the border.
 For example, in Hermsdorf/Erzgeb. in the Eastern Ore Mountains, calcite is mined, and near Lengefeld in the Central Ore Mountains, dolomitic marble is extracted.
 For the first time in two decades, an ore mine was opened in Niederschlag near Oberwiesenthal on 28 October 2010.
 It is expected that 50,000-130,000 tons of fluorspar per year will be extracted there.

-In the Czech part of the Ore Mountains, tourism has gained a certain importance, even though the Krkonoše are more important for domestic tourism.
+In the Czech part of the Ore Mountains, tourism has gained a certain importance, even though the Giant Mountains are more important for domestic tourism.
 In addition, mining still plays a greater role, particularly coal mining in the southern forelands of the Ore Mountains.
 Europe's largest deposits of lithium-bearing mica zinnwaldite in Cínovec, a Czech village between town of Dubí and the border with Germany which gave its old German name Zinnwald to the mineral, are expected to be mined starting 2019 (as of June 2017).